- 1. Introduction

 The eligible American institutions of research in which an applicant may be employed by or under contract to work for are listed in the regulations.
 In some circumstances, USCIS may also regard research conducted abroad under a grant from a recognized institution of research as qualifying employment.

-A U.S. citizen spouse is regularly stationed abroad if he or she has proceeded or will proceed abroad “for a period of not less than one year” pursuant to an employment contract or orders and in fact assumes the duties of employment.
-The contract or orders must have already been issued and must specify the term of employment.
+For purposes of this section, a citizen spouse is regularly stationed abroad if he or she proceeds abroad, for a period of not less than one year, pursuant to an employment contract or orders, and assumes the duties of employment.

 There is no requirement that the U.S. citizen spouse already be abroad before the naturalization application is filed.
 The application can be filed and approved before the overseas assignment begins.
 The regulations also clearly allow the application to be filed after the citizen spouse has already taken up the overseas employment.